mlieshoff/mlieshoff.github.io/index.md

-> My cool quote
+> You have power over your mind - not outside events.
+Realize this, and you will find strength.
 >
->  *Quote said by XXX*
+>  *Quote said by Marcus Aurelius, Meditations*

-Here you can say lots of fun things about your site.

-Maybe say a some things about yourself.

-Or maybe what you plan to blog about.
+This site is about a mix of software developing and life and dogs.
+But i will try to focus on software development.
+Lets see :)